National Invitational Volleyball Championship: History

 By 1993, however, the NCAA Tournament had expanded to 48 teams, and the next year it introduced play-in games, which allowed nearly every conference champion a spot in the tournament.
 The NIVC felt it had done its job in kindling national interest in the sport, and its tournament folded after 1995, sitting dormant for the next 22 years.

 However, by 2016, many in the sport felt there could be a market for a second-tier volleyball tournament.
-Regular-season champions in smaller conferences are often not given any postseason if they don't win their conference tournament, despite outstanding regular seasons, such as the 2005 Albany (28–4), 2009 Southern Miss (27–5), or 2010 Ball State (24–5) teams.
-Also, there are many larger conferences with large fan bases that only send a few teams to the tournament each year—for example, the Atlantic Coast Conference regularly sends only three or four teams to the NCAA Tournament, disappointing the fans of the other teams.
+Regular-season champions in smaller conferences are often not given postseason bids if they don't win their conference tournament, despite outstanding regular seasons, such as the 2005 Albany (28–4), 2009 Southern Miss (27–5), or 2010 Ball State (24–5) teams.
+Also, there are many larger conferences with large fan bases that only send a few teams to the tournament each year—for example, the Atlantic Coast Conference regularly sends only three or four teams to the NCAA Tournament, disappointing the fans of other teams that might also have had successful seasons.
 In December 2016, the tournament was revived as a 32-team tournament, scheduled for its second debut in November 2017.
 The new tournament is run by Triple Crown Sports, which has run basketball's WNIT for the past two decades and also started a National Invitational Softball Championship in spring 2017.

-The 2020 tournament was cancelled due to the COVID-19 pandemic, which emerged in March 2020.
+The 2020 tournament was cancelled due to the COVID-19 pandemic, which emerged in the United States in early 2020.